lorenjohnson/lorenjohnson_hugo/content/20230101-digital-alchemy/index.md

 Additionally, as I progressively decomposed the rendered videos through various rudimentary means such as random pixel removal, I found the results increasingly lifted from the personal into something simply increasingly abstract and aesthetically captivating.

-The images below are screenshots from some of these videos at various stages of decomposition.
+Below are single frames from the videos at various stages of decomposition.

 {{<
   gallery